 When these B747 aircraft are not flying the dignitaries, they are used by the Indian national carrier for commercial operations.

-The B777 planes will have state-of-the-art missile defence systems called Large Aircraft Infrared Countermeasures (LAIRCM) and Self-Protection Suites (SPS).
+The B777 planes will have state-of-the-art missile defense systems called Large Aircraft Infrared Countermeasures (LAIRCM) and Self-Protection Suites (SPS).

 In February, the US agreed to sell the two defence systems to India at a cost of USD 190 million.